Exploring the World of Frigatebirds: How Many Species Are There?

 Sexual Dysmorphism

-The bright red gular pouch of males becomes conspicuous during the courtship displays when it is fully inflated, whereas the females have duller plumage and often white areas on the underparts.
-The young birds usually have buff to apricot head and neck and browner plumage.
-The males have black plumage overall with blue, purple and green gloss on head, neck and mantle, and more or less white markings on the underparts, from white belly in the Christmas Frigatebird, to small white crescents on axillaries in the Lesser Frigatebird.
-Outside the breeding season, the red gular pouch is much reduced.
-The long, hooked bill is dark grey to blackish, the eyes are dark brown with dark eye-ring, the legs and partially webbed feet are blackish.
-The females have blackish-brown plumage on head and upperparts with little gloss, but the underparts often show a fairly large white area from lower breast to lower belly.
-However, the dark morph female of the Ascension Frigatebird differs from the male only by the brown pectoral band, present in the pale morph too.
-The bill is pale bluish-grey to pale pink, the dark eyes are surrounded by pinkish-red eye-ring (purplish-blue in Magnificent Frigatebird), legs and feet are mostly pinkish.
+In frigatebirds, sexual dimorphism is pronounced.
+The bright red gular pouch of males becomes especially conspicuous during courtship displays when fully inflated, while females have generally duller plumage with often prominent white areas on the underparts.
+Juveniles typically have buff to apricot-colored heads and necks, with a browner overall plumage.
+Adult males display black plumage with iridescent blue, purple, and green gloss on the head, neck, and mantle, along with varying degrees of white markings on the underparts—ranging from a white belly in the Christmas Frigatebird to small white crescents on the axillaries in the Lesser Frigatebird.
+Outside the breeding season, the red gular pouch is greatly reduced.
+Males also have a long, hooked bill in dark gray to blackish tones, dark brown eyes with a dark eye-ring, and blackish legs and partially webbed feet.

 whatsapp